 Research shows that 65% of buyers visiting NYC’s diamond district misinterpret hallmark stamps from abroad.
 This leads to confusion about purity and value.

-A Case Study from the Diamond District
+A Case Study from NYC’s Diamond District: Hallmark Differences Explained

 A client purchased a 22K gold bangle stamped in Arabic numerals.
 He assumed it was 22K under U.S. standards.
 In reality, the stamp followed Middle Eastern practice, which tested differently.
 The piece was closer to 21K.
 That 1K difference cost him 4.5% of the item’s value.

-Q&A: Common Buyer Questions
+Q&A: Common Buyer Questions About Hallmark Differences in Jewelry NYC

 Q: Can I trust every hallmark in NYC?